dwp/dataworks-aws-ingest-consumers/README.md

 make update-pipeline
 ```

-The main pipeline will also self-update every time we merge to master, to ensure it's up to date.
+The main pipeline will also self-update every time there is a merge to master, to ensure it's up to date.

 ### K2HB insight stats